Chriismorph/Auto-Def/README.md

 # Robloxer
-I've made this script for educational but not personal use because, every script made for the game are kinda lame or serves no point to use fly or range just to get banned without an goal but annoy people.
+I've made this script for educational but not personal use because, every script made for the game are kinda lame, cost money or serves no point to use fly or range just to get banned without an goal but annoy people.

 > [!WARNING]